CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/README.md

 - **Abstractive summarization:** Generates a summary that doesn't use the same words as in the document but captures the main idea.

+- **Summary texts:** Abstractive summarization returns a summary for each contextual input range within the document.
+A long document can be segmented so multiple groups of summary texts can be returned with their contextual input range.

+- **Contextual input range:** The range within the input document used to generate the summary text.

 ## Lab Overview

 In this Hands-on-lab, you will perform the following tasks.

+- Provision Azure AI Language Service
+- Summarize the customer-agent conversation in Azure AI Language Studio